ATeaCup649/ATeaCup649.github.io/_pages/about.md

 * Underwater Acoustics

 ---
 _Research collaborations from both industry and academia are highly welcomed.
-If you are interested in optimization/bandit/federated learning-related topics, feel free to [reach out to me](mailto: ashwani.koul@liu.se)._
+If you are interested in above topics, feel free to [reach out to me](mailto: ashwani.koul@liu.se)._

 ---